MICROSOFT FABRIC IMPLEMENTATION

 Real-Time Intelligence

-Implement streaming data pipelines with Eventstream and KQL databases - enabling live dashboards, anomaly detection, and real-time operational monitoring.
+Implement streaming data pipelines with Eventstream and KQL databases - enabling live dashboards, real-time operational monitoring, and event-driven alerting via Fabric Activator.

 Eventstream